Factors that may increase your risk of developing vocal cord paralysis include:

 - Undergoing throat or chest surgery.
 People who need surgery on their thyroid, throat or upper chest have an increased risk of vocal cord nerve damage.
 Sometimes breathing tubes used in surgery or to help you breathe if you're having serious respiratory trouble can damage the vocal cord nerves.

 - Having a neurological condition.
-People with certain neurological conditions — such as Parkinson's disease, multiple sclerosis or myasthenia gravis — are more likely to develop vocal cord weakness or paralysis.
+People with certain neurological conditions — such as Parkinson's disease or multiple sclerosis — are more likely to develop vocal cord weakness or paralysis.

 - Rubin RT, et al. Vocal fold paresis and paralysis.
 Otolaryngologic Clinics of North America.
 2007;40:1109.